Privacy Notice

 Your legal rights

 You can exercise these rights by contacting us via the contact details provided in this privacy notice.
-You will not have to pay a fee to access your personal data (or exercise any of your other rights).
+You will not usually have to pay a fee to exercise your rights.
 However, we may charge a reasonable fee or refuse if your request for access is clearly unfounded or excessive.

 Changes to this privacy notice and your duty to inform us of changes